"For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”

-My name is Armando Valenzuela III, and I am blessed to be the new incoming principal for the 2016-17 school year at San Miguel High School and to serve in a Cristo Rey Network and LaSallian school.
-I have been an educator for the past 15 years and have been privileged to work in the public and now private sectors of education.
+My name is Armando Valenzuela III, and I am blessed to begin my second year as principal for the 2017-18 school year at San Miguel High School and to serve in a Lasallian and Cristo Rey Network school.
+I have been an educator for the past 16 years and have been privileged to work in the public and now private sectors of education.
 As a freshman at the University of Arizona, I heard the calling to serve young adults.
 I decided to be a teacher because one of my former teachers in high school inspired me through his love of his students, respect and care for each one of us, and his desire to do God’s work.
 Even though I was educated in a large public high school, my Teacher of English was open and honest about his Catholic faith.

 Presently, I find myself, through God’s guidance, at the ideal school: San Miguel High School.
 I am able to serve the same students I have a calling for on the south side of Tucson, AZ, and I am able to minister to them openly and honestly about God.
 My desire is to do God’s will and help lead, with my tremendous team, San Miguel High School into a new chapter of its history.
 Our students are tremendous hard workers who respectfully care for one another and truly “enter to learn & leave to serve”.